How do you best experience Quebec Canada?

 Just a few steps further on we reach a narrow lane where, like in a labyrinth, balconies and bridges run over our heads in a dense mess.
 Our companion Marie von Tour of Voir Quebec explains to us that we are here on a street where mainly Irish immigrants settled in the 19th century.
 "In a quarter that was flooded every year by the spring floods of St. Lorenz," she explains to us and points to the strikingly high door frames.
 “There is a reason why the doors are so high here.
 So you could keep the flood out of the house in spring.
 Only when you left the house did you have to wade through the floods. ”

-• Quebec City is a city that offers many photo opportunities.
-Therefore, a camera should also be in the backpack.
-We recommend the Nikon D3500*that we work with.
-It is light, which makes it ideal for sightseeing.
+- Quebec City is a city that offers many photo opportunities, so a camera should be in your backpack.

 Enjoy the Upper Town of Quebec Canada